 their hip freely and bear full weight when comfortable, resulting in a

 more rapid return to normal function.
-Click here to watch a short animated video on anterior hip replacement surgery. *Note: This video was not produced by DeKalb Medical, nor do we own the rights to it.
+Click here to watch a short animated video on anterior hip replacement surgery. *Note: This video was not produced by Emory Decatur Hospital, nor do we own the rights to it.

 Generally there is a shorter hospital stay after this surgery.
 With traditional hip replacement the stay is about three to five days, whereas anterior hip surgery patients normally stay only one to two days.
 These patients tend to experience less post-operative pain and usually enjoy a greater range of movement almost immediately.
 The anterior approach also leaves a smaller surgical scar and there are fewer precautions to follow to prevent dislocation, which may occur more often with the posterior approach.